R-udren/ToDoList/README.md

 - Export tasks to a file
 - Import tasks from a file

+## Requirements

+- Python 3.6 or higher
+- Required packages are listed in `requirements.txt`
+- OS that supports Python

 ## Usage

 Uses a CLI to interact with the app.
 The app can be run in two ways: classic usage and CLI.